mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_settings_identity_provider.html.markdown

 * `federation_settings_id` - (Required) Unique 24-hexadecimal digit string that identifies the federated authentication configuration.
 * `name` - (Required) Human-readable label that identifies the identity provider.
-* `associated_domains` - (Required) List that contains the domains associated with the identity provider.
+* `associated_domains` - List that contains the domains associated with the identity provider.
-* `sso_debug_enabled` - (Required) Flag that indicates whether the identity provider has SSO debug enabled.
+* `sso_debug_enabled` - Flag that indicates whether the identity provider has SSO debug enabled.
-* `status`- (Required) String enum that indicates whether the identity provider is active or not.
+* `status`- String enum that indicates whether the identity provider is active or not.
 Accepted values are ACTIVE or INACTIVE.
-* `issuer_uri` - (Required) Unique string that identifies the issuer of the SAML
+* `issuer_uri` - (Required) Unique string that identifies the issuer of the IdP.
-* `sso_url` - (Required) Unique string that identifies the intended audience of the SAML assertion.
+* `sso_url` - Unique string that identifies the intended audience of the SAML assertion.
-* `request_binding` - (Required) SAML Authentication Request Protocol HTTP method binding (POST or REDIRECT) that Federated Authentication uses to send the authentication request.
+* `request_binding` - SAML Authentication Request Protocol HTTP method binding (`POST` or `REDIRECT`) that Federated Authentication uses to send the authentication request.
 Atlas supports the following binding values:
     - HTTP POST
     - HTTP REDIRECT
-* `response_signature_algorithm` - (Required) Signature algorithm that Federated Authentication uses to encrypt the identity provider signature.
-Valid values include SHA-1 and SHA-256.
+* `response_signature_algorithm` - Signature algorithm that Federated Authentication uses to encrypt the identity provider signature.
+Valid values include `SHA-1 `and `SHA-256`.
+* `protocol` - The protocol of the identity provider.
+Either `SAML` or `OIDC`.
+* `audience_claim` - Identifier of the intended recipient of the token.
+* `client_id` - Client identifier that is assigned to an application by the Identity Provider.
+* `groups_claim` - Identifier of the claim which contains IdP Group IDs in the token.
+* `requested_scopes` - Scopes that MongoDB applications will request from the authorization endpoint.
+* `user_claim` - Identifier of the claim which contains the user ID in the token.

 ## Attributes Reference